Making a Police Complaint

 Making a police complaint and reporting police misconduct is a step towards ending the abuse of power by police.
 When someone makes a complaint against a police officer an incident report is placed in the officer’s file so as to hopefully keep the officer from continuing to abuse their authority.
 It also makes the officers superiors aware that there might be a problem with that individual police officer that needs to be addressed.

-1) As soon as possible after the police encounter, write down in your own words, everything that happened from the very start of the encounter to the end.
+1. As soon as possible after the police encounter write down in your own words or videotape yourself, everything that happened from the very start of the encounter to the end.
 Don’t worry about sending off your complaint right away.
-Wait a few days, take your time and go back over your written complaint and see what you might have forgotten the first time you wrote it.
+You don’t have to turn it in right away, maybe wait a week or two.
+Go back over your written complaint and see what you might have forgotten the first time you wrote it.
 Tell only the truth and don’t over exaggerate what happened.

-3) The most important thing is to be truthful!
+3. The most important thing is to be truthful!
 If the police catch you in a lie your complaint won’t be credible, nor will any other complaints you send in the future.
-You could even be charged for making a false report against an officer or deputy and in some states, you can be sued by the officer.
+You could even be charged for making a false report against an officer.

 The more information in your police complaint the better.
 Your complaint should include:

-Do you have any type of evidence like pictures, audio or a video recording?
+6. Do you have any type of evidence like pictures, audio or a video recording of the incident?

-The complaint will be investigated and you should receive a letter back from the police agency on the status of your complaint in about 30 days or less.
+The complaint will be investigated and you should receive a “email” from the police agency on the status of your complaint in about 30 days.

 The response you will get from the police department will be one of the following: